ppmim/PAPI/docs/intro.rst

 ============

-PAPI is an automatic image processing pipeline for data taken with the PAnoramic Near Infrared Camera (PANIC) on the 2.2m Telescope at Calar Alto Observatory.
+PAPI is an automatic image processing pipeline for data taken with the PAnoramic Near Infrared Camera (PANIC) on the 2.2m and 3.5m Telescopes at Calar Alto Observatory.
 The pipeline currently supports imaging data from camera and is written in Python and C making it portable across many platforms.
-The automated processing steps include basic calibration (removeing instrumental signature), cosmic-ray removal, treatment for post-SAA cosmic ray persistence and electronic ghosts, sky subtraction, non-linear count-rate correction, artifact masking, robust alignment and registration for large mosaics, weight map generation, and drizzling onto a final image mosaic.
+The automated processing steps include basic calibration (removeing instrumental signature), cosmic-ray removal, treatment for electronic ghosts (cross-talk), sky subtraction, non-linear count-rate correction, artifact masking, robust alignment and registration for large mosaics, weight map generation, and drizzling onto a final image mosaic.

 **Development Team:** Jose M. Ibanez (IAA-CSIC)